The Perfect Pad Thai

 Most people think you can’t make restaurant-quality food at home.
 Well, I am here to tell you if that is your sentiment, you are sorely mistaken.
 I am going to change your mind!

-Not only can you make fabulously delicious food at home, but you can also use much fresher ingredients (AKA Dome Grown or Garden Grown) and avoid a trip to the specialty grocery store.
+You can make fabulously delicious food at home and use much fresher ingredients (AKA Dome Grown or Garden Grown) and avoid a trip to the specialty grocery store.
 I will attest that the fresher the ingredients, the better tasting they will be, the more nutrient-dense the food, and the better you will feel from eating it.

 Food is fuel.
 Don’t you want clean, quality fuel for your life?
 I know I do!
-The first time I had pad thai was in college at one of my family’s favorite restaurants in Grand Junction, Colorado.
+I first had pad thai in college at one of my family’s favorite restaurants in Grand Junction, Colorado.
 I couldn’t believe I had never tried authentic pad thai before, it was phenomenal!
 I have cravings for those flavor combinations to this day.

 It took me more tries than I would like to admit to getting it right.
-To keep it clean & healthy, but decadent and delicious.
+To keep it clean and healthy but decadent and delicious.
 It also passes the kid and husband test.
 Enough said, right?

 The Secret is in the Pad Thai Sauce